-If you plan on using cloud services, note that major players are GDPR-compliant, but this still requires you to provide your subjects with informed consent about the storage solution.
+If you plan on using cloud services, note that major players are GDPR-compliant, but this still requires you to get informed consent about the storage solution from your subjects.
 Outside cloud services, you should be fine as long as you do not publish personal information.

 Case 3: Sensitive data